NDF-Poli-USP/it-public/alarm/README.md

 ## 🔒 Password Updates

-The Intelbras Alarm System password is updated **every semester** as part of the security measures of the Physics Development Center (NDF).
+The Intelbras Alarm System password is updated **every semester** as part of the security measures of the Fluids & dynamics research group (NDF).
 **Important:** The password may be changed at any time if deemed necessary by the IT team, **without prior individual notice**.
 In such cases, the new password will be shared via email to the NDF group.